• Magazine Archives

 The minister’s speech highlighted the transformation of soya from a secondary crop to a strategic asset in the country’s agricultural portfolio, while outlining both challenges and opportunities in the sector.

-Steenhuisen said soya is no longer a side-line crop in South Africa.
+Steenhuisen said soya is no longer a sideline crop in South Africa.
 “It’s no longer something we grow ‘just in case.’
 Soya is central.
 It’s strategic.
-And it’s time we treated it that way in how we plan, how we invest and how we regulate,” the minster told attendees, which included industry leaders, farmers, researchers and agricultural stakeholders.
+And it’s time we treated it that way in how we plan, how we invest and how we regulate,” the minister told attendees, which included industry leaders, farmers, researchers and agricultural stakeholders.

 He pointed to substantial growth in the sector, noting that South Africa planted over a million hectares of soya in 2024.
 This expansion, he said, comes amid global increases in soybean production, with Brazil leading the charge and worldwide production estimated to increase by 5.99% in the 2024-25 season, according to figures cited from Grain SA.